thospfuller/rcoboldi/README.md

 Below we include two examples for working with images in Docker along with a demonstration video showing the package in action.

-### Using The RCOBOLDI RStudio Image On DockerHub
+### Using the R COBOL Data Integration (RCOBOLDI) package RStudio image on DockerHub

 The RCOBOLDI [Rocker/RStudio image](https://hub.docker.com/r/thospfuller/rcoboldi-rocker-rstudio) is available on DockerHub.
-This image is built using dependencies which have been deployed in the Drat repository.
+This image is built using dependencies which have been deployed in the [thospfuller/drat](https://github.com/thospfuller/drat) repository.

-The RCOBOLDI [Rocker/Verse image](https://hub.docker.com/r/thospfuller/rcoboldi-rocker-verse) is a complete build using source code cloned from the GitHub repository.
+The RCOBOLDI [Rocker/Verse image](https://hub.docker.com/r/thospfuller/rcoboldi-rocker-verse) is a complete build using source code cloned from the GitHub project repository.

 The following is a fully working example based on the Rocker/RStudio image.

-#### From the command line:
+#### Pull and run the R COBOL Data Integration (RCOBOLDI) DockerHub image from the command line

 ```docker pull thospfuller/rcoboldi-rockstar-rstudio:[latest or 1.0.3 or some other tag]```